lumifyio/lumify-data/lumify-enterprise/lumify-gtd/README.md

 	The default visibility constraints for the ingested data.
 The default is no visibility restrictions (`""`).

+*   `--clavinIndex <path>`

+    Use the specified CLAVIN index for location resolution and normalization.
+If not specified, the value of the `clavin.indexDirectory` configuration option will be used.
+Location resolution will be skipped if the index at the configured location cannot be read.

 **This script must be executed with the same version of Java as that running Lumify's ElasticSearch index.
 This is Java 6 in the Lumify development and demo VMs.
 If there is a JVM mismatch, you will see ElasticSearch throw `TransportSerializationException` on ingest.**